click on a question to reveal the answer

 We welcome assistance dogs on the National Botanic Garden of Wales site except in bird contact areas.

-Please contact the British Bird of Prey Centre is you wish to visit and would normally have an assistance dog with you.
+Please contact the British Bird of Prey Centre is you wish to visit and would normally have an assistance dog with you and we will discuss the support we can offer you so that you can enjoy your visit with us.

 At the British Bird of Prey Centre we have bottled water, tea, coffee and hot chocolate available as take-out drinks.